 Springfield Illinois Disability Attorneys Available to Help with Social Security Claims

 Many Illinois Social Security disability applicants in Springfield, Decatur, Champaign, Bloomington and other communities in central and southern Illinois will benefit from an attorney’s assistance with a request for reconsideration or request for a hearing before an administrative law judge.
 Illinois Social Security disability claimants who are represented by a disability lawyer generally have better results than unrepresented claimants have.
 Of course, the results that can be obtained for any particular client in a disability claim will depend on the specific factual and legal circumstances of the client’s case.
 If you are a central or southern Illinois Social Security disability claimant, you want to request reconsideration or request a hearing before an administrative law judge, and you want help from an experienced Illinois Social Security attorney, please provide a brief description of your claim using the form to the right, and I will respond promptly.
-Or you may contact me at:
+Or you may call us.

 Springfield Illinois Social Security Disability Attorney